-During the three months ended June 30, 2021, the Company issued a total of 628,571 shares pursuant to the exercise of warrants.
+During the three months ended September 30, 2021, the Company issued a total of 566,729 shares pursuant to the exercise of warrants and 8,979 shares pursuant to the exercise of stock options.

-During the year ended March 31, 2021, the Company issued a total of 5,405,809 common shares, including 1,672,028 shares from the exercise of warrants, 145,537 shares from the exercise of options, 1,703,240 shares from converted debentures and 1,860,000 shares issued in the Company's IPO as well as 25,000 shares issued in a concurrent private placement and an additional 5 net fractional issued as a result of theshare consolidation.
+During the year ended March 31, 2021, the Company issued a total of 5,405,809 common shares, including 1,672,028 shares from the exercise of warrants, 145,537 shares from the exercise of options, 1,703,240 shares from converted debentures and 1,860,000 shares issued in the Company's IPO as well as 25,000 shares issued in a concurrent private placement and an additional 5 net fractional issued as a result of the share consolidation.

 On August 28, 2020 the Company announced the pricing of its U.S. initial public offering of 1,860,000 common shares and concurrent private placement of 25,000 common shares, which closed on September 1, 2020.
-Both the initial public offering and the concurrent private placement priced at \$20.00 per share forgross proceeds of \$37.7 million before underwriting discounts and other costs.
-On announcement of the IPO the Company completed a consolidation of its common shares on the basis of seven pre-consolidationshares for one post-consolidation share and the Company's shares commenced trading on the Nasdaq stock exchange, ceased trading on the OTCQB exchange, and continued to trade on the TSX Venture Exchange.
+Both the initial public offering and the concurrent private placement priced at \$20.00 per share for gross proceeds of \$37.7 million before underwriting discounts and other costs.
+On announcement of the IPO the Company completed a consolidation of its common shares on the basis of seven pre-consolidation shares for one post-consolidation share and the Company's shares commenced trading on the Nasdaq stock exchange, ceased trading on the OTCQB exchange, and continued to trade on the TSX Venture Exchange.

-Notes to the Consolidated Condensed Interim Financial Statements For the Three Months Ended June 30, 2021 and 2020
+Notes to the Consolidated Condensed Interim Financial Statements For the Three and Six Months Ended September 30, 2021 and 2020